Spencer-Easton/Apps-Script-Domain-Email-Signatures/README.md

 ####5) Add the {project key} AdminOauth2.gs:
        on the line .setProjectKey('...') add the project key

+####6) Publish the script as a webapp.
+       You will need to authorize the app first by running the test function.
+       Next browse to the web-app url to authorize access to you domains email settings The call to make the signatuire will look like the test() function.

 Read the docs of the Oauth2 library at: https://github.com/googlesamples/apps-script-oauth2